Kuwaiti Emir Appoints New Crown Prince

-(MENAFN- IANS) Kuwait City, June 2 (IANS) Kuwait's Emir sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah has issued a decree to appoint Sheikh Sabah Al-Khaled Al-Sabah as the crown prince of Kuwait, the media reported.
+(MENAFN- Nam News Network) KUWAIT CITY, Jun 2 (NNN-KUNA) – Kuwait's Emir, sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, has issued a decree to appoint Sheikh Sabah Al-Khaled Al-Sabah, as the new crown prince of Kuwait, the Kuwait State Television reported, yesterday.

-Born in 1953 in Kuwait, Sheikh Sabah previously served as Prime Minister in the country from 2019 to 2022, Xinhua news agency reported on Saturday.
+Born in 1953 in Kuwait, Sheikh Sabah previously served as prime Minister in the country, from 2019 to 2022.

-According to the Kuwaiti constitution, Mishal must name a new crown prince within one year.
+According to the Kuwaiti constitution, Mishal must name a new crown prince within one year.– NNN-KUNA

 Legal Disclaimer: